About us

 Co-founder

-She is a tenured professor at the Faculty of Economics and Vice Rector of Research and Creation at the Universidad de los Andes.
-She is an economist and political scientist from this university, with a master's degree in Economics and in Economic Epistemology from the University of Paris I Panthéon-Sorbonne, and a PhD in Economics from the University of Paris X Nanterre.
+Full time Professor of Economics and Vice President for Research and Creation at Universidad de los Andes.
+She holds degrees in Economics and Political Science from this university, as well as master’s degrees in Economics and Economic Epistemology from Université Paris I Panthéon-Sorbonne, and a PhD in Economics from Université Paris X Nanterre.

-Her research focuses on economic philosophy and the relationship between economic philosophy and political philosophy, with special interest in the history of economic thought and the philosophy of science.
-In TREES she was the creator and co-founder of the initiative, providing a conceptual basis for understanding and teaching the challenges of combating inequality from the Global South.
+Her research focuses on economic philosophy and its relationship with political philosophy, with a particular interest in the history of economic thought and the philosophy of science.
+As creator and co-founder of TREES, she contributed to shaping its conceptual foundation for understanding and teaching inequality from the Global South.

 General Coordination